Date: 07 December 2022, 15:00 CET

-This workshop will explore estimates of sustainable biomass availability to help inform the shipping industry (and related industries) regarding the potential for biofuels to contribute to their GHG reduction strategies.
+This Roundtable will explore estimates of sustainable biomass availability to help inform the shipping industry (and related industries) regarding the potential for biofuels to contribute to their GHG reduction strategies.

 - What is the current state of sustainable biomass supply chains?

 - What is the estimate of sustainable biomass that can be converted into biofuels suitable for hard-to-abate sectors?

 - What are the limitations of these estimates of sustainable biomass?